Let’s continue to be leaders.

 - The University is committed to protecting your privacy.
 Legally and ethically, the University cannot use individual health data — including vaccination status — to treat members of our community differently.
 To protect privacy, we need everyone to step up and do their part by getting vaccinated so our community does not become divided based on vaccination status.

-Is the vaccine mandatory for students, faculty and staff?
+Is the vaccine mandatory for students?

 - By being vaccinated, you play a critical role in helping ensure our campuses remain open for learning and working, as well as for the gatherings and celebrations we have sorely missed.